|

 Brilliant.
 Going head to head against 5 big budget major release US movies with big marketing budgets on opening weekend with a few others following the week after.
 Maybe there was a reason for this, if there was I cannot see it.

 Oh yeah, Bangkok Adrenaline had a few posters up and 2 or 3 big banners displayed outside a few select locations.
 In essense a very small marketing budget.
 Originally planned were a couple of well thought out, cheap but potentially very effective "guerilla marketing" ideas.
 For some reason these were not put into play.
-Again someone in accounting trying to save money where it hurts?
+Someone in accounting trying to save money where it hurts?

 Apparently this is to stop the movie being filmed with a camera in cinema and then being uploaded to the internet and torrent sites, in fact a very smart move.
 If the English version or even Thai version in English language was uploaded it would drastically devalue the International rights sales which are still being finalised.